huy120486/db_academy_programme/day2/README.md

   You are all set!

-  If you prefer GUI, access http://localhost:8080/
+  If you prefer GUI, access http://localhost:8080/.
+The credential would be admin/admin.
+Input very_strong_password if the error `fe_sendauth: no password supplied` popup.